Skip to main content

 • Native Documents: Embedded binary files (the original PDF, images, etc.)

-• Data Objects & Attributes: Structured extracted data organized by taxonomy
+• Data Objects & Attributes: Structured extracted data organized by Data Definition

 • Tags: Annotations on content nodes linking them to extracted data